oslabs-beta/GuardQL/README.md

 ## Introduction

 Debugging GraphQL APIs can be difficult, especially when trying to pinpoint errors in slow or inefficient queries.
 GuardQL streamlines this process by providing a comprehensive debugging and performance monitoring tool designed for pre-production environments.
-It seamlessly integrates into GraphQL APIs to provide real-time insights and optimization tools.
+It seamlessly integrates into GraphQL APIs to provide insights and optimization tools.

-- ✅ Captures GraphQL API errors in real-time with detailed logs
+- ✅ Captures GraphQL API errors with detailed logs
 - ✅ Monitors query execution times to detect inefficiencies
 - ✅ Offers an intuitive dashboard for visualizing key performance metrics
 - ✅ Enables users to create and manage multiple projects with a dropdown selection

-With GuardQL, developers gain real-time visibility into their GraphQL queries, making it easier to diagnose issues and optimize performance.
+With GuardQL, developers gain visibility into their GraphQL queries, making it easier to diagnose issues and optimize performance.

 ## Features

 #### 🚨 Real-time GraphQL Error Tracking & Debugging
-* Instant Error Logging: Captures GraphQL API errors as they occur, complete with timestamps and detailed error messages.
+* Error Logging: Captures GraphQL API errors, complete with timestamps and detailed error messages.
 * Query & Mutation Context: Provides full visibility into which GraphQL query or mutation caused the error, along with stack trace details.

 #### 🎯 Performance Monitoring & Query Optimization